PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_nar.md

 There are a number of parameters that we must keep constant across the two models.
 First, the diffusion rates of *X* and *Y*, which we should keep constant across the two simulations.
 Second, the number of initial particles *X* and *Y*.
 And third, the degradation rate of *Y*.

 The only way that we will be able to increase the steady-state concentration in the simulation involving autoregulation is if we increase the rate at which the reaction *X* → *X* + *Y* takes place.
-Finding the exact increase in this rate of reaction is an imperfect art form but can be obtained through trial and error.
+Finding the exact increase in this rate of reaction is an imperfect art but can be obtained through trial and error.
+If you followed the previous tutorial, then you may like to try your hand at adjusting the rate of the *X* → *X* + *Y* reaction on your own.
+The following tutorial adjusts this parameter to build a mathematically controlled comparison.

 [Visit tutorial](tutorial_nar#Matching-Steady-States){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}

-* NOAH: review -- I don't know how we justify changing the steady-state any differently without getting into differential equations.
-How much do we need to change the parameters by to justify it?

-If you followed the tutorial on using CellBlender to visualize the two simulations, then you may want to try your hand at adjusting this parameter and seeing what happens.
-If you would like to follow along with our tutorial building a mathematically controlled comparison, then follow the link below.

-* NOAH: We need an additional NAR tutorial here in which we change the parameters by not enough, by too much, and finally getting a Goldilocks value.
+* NOAH: This additional NAR tutorial should change the parameters by not enough, by too much, and finally getting a Goldilocks value.
 We should also be plotting the percentage of Y for the two simulations on the same plot.

 ## Results